Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

             symmetricKeyIssuerSecurityTokenProvider),
         ApplicationCanDisplayErrors = true,
         Provider = new CustomOAuthProvider(providerOptions),
-        AuthorizeEndpointPath = new PathString("/authorize"),
+        AuthorizeEndpointPath = new PathString("/authorize")
-        AllowInsecureHttp = _appConfiguration.AllowInsecureHttp
     });

-> Note that we're using two sets of custom options - *JwtOptions* and *ProviderOptions*.
-We also set the AllowInsecureHttp form our *appConfiguration*
+> Note that we're using two sets of custom options - *jwtOptions* and *providerOptions*.
->

 #### CustomOAuthProvider

-The provider is responsible for validating authentication, authorization and redirects in the authorization flow.
+The provider is responsible for issuing access tokens.
 This is the main part of our custom authorization implementation.

 	    public class CustomOAuthProvider : OAuthAuthorizationServerProvider

-Our Custom provider inherits from *OAuthAuthorizationServerProvider*.
-And takes our *provider options*.
+Our custom provider inherits from *OAuthAuthorizationServerProvider*.
+And takes our *CustomProviderOptions*.

         public CustomOAuthProvider(CustomProviderOptions options)